DFRobot/DFRobot_FreeTenIMU/README.md

 - [中文版](./README_CN.md)

-DFrobot's highly integrated and low-cost 10-degree-of-freedom sensor incorporates the ADXL345 accelerometer, QMC5883L magnetic compass, ITG3205 gyroscope, and BMP280 pressure and temperature sensors.
-Built-in low noise low voltage linear regulator, but also extended power supply voltage input range, support 3V-5V power supply voltage.
-The 10-dOF IMU is also directly compatible with the Arduino board.
+The 10 DOF(degrees of the freedom) IMU sensor is a compact and low-cost IMU from DFRobot.
+It integrates ADXL345 accelerometer, QMC5883L magnetometer, ITG3205 gyro, BMP280 barometric sensor and temperature sensor.
+This sensor embeds a low noise LDO regulator for supplying a wide range of power input, and works with a 3V-5V power supply.
+Certainly, it is compatible with the Arduino board.

 ![正反面svg效果图](./resources/images/SEN0140.png)